Frequently asked

 Is the brief written by AI?

-Yes — Claude analyzes each brief from three to five underlying source articles.
+Yes — an AI model analyzes each brief from three to five underlying source articles.
 Every brief is human-spot-checked before the 7am push.
 We will not ship an unchecked brief; that's a credibility floor, not a launch concession.
 Full workflow on the editorial standards page.

 Will you make a web reader?